mevorahde/pw_locker/README.md

 Windows users can the run the Windows Run Command, type `pw` and the username in which they want the password for.
 This will start the process of calling the local database, decrypt the password and copy it for the user.

+# Windows Install instructions:
+Run the 'Password Locker Installer.exe' file to install the application.
+The default install path is on the C drive and should be installed there.
+It will install a 'Password Locker' directory.

+Once install is complete, move the 'pw.bat' file from the 'C:\Password Locker' directory to the 'C:\Windows' directory.